core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 The Uri-Path-Abbr value represents a particular path, and is thus equivalent to any number of Uri-Path options.
 Those paths are typically in a "/.well-known" location as described in {{?RFC8615}}.
-The option values are coordinated by IANA in the Uri-Path-Abbr registry established in this document in {{iana-option}}.
+The numeric option values are coordinated by IANA in the Uri-Path-Abbr registry established in this document in {{iana-reg}}.

 A client may use the option instead of the Uri-Path option if there is a suitable value that can express the requested path.
 Unless the client can be assured that the server supports it